-There are many established tools used to conduct cognitive assessments, and each is carefully constructed to evaluate neuropsychological domains such as memory, language, executive function, abstract reasoning, attention, and visuospatial skills.
-Available assessment tools range from those designed to evaluate a single neuropsychological domain, to mental status screens that survey multiple neuropsychological domains; to the most extensive test— a complete neuropsychological exam that assesses each neuropsychological domain.
+There are many established tools used to conduct cognitive assessments.
+Each is carefully constructed to evaluate neuropsychological domains such as memory, language, executive function, abstract reasoning, attention, and visuospatial skills.
+Available assessment tools range from those designed to evaluate a single neuropsychological domain, to mental status screens that survey multiple neuropsychological domains, to the most extensive test— a complete neuropsychological exam that assesses each neuropsychological domain.

 Most clinicians will use an established mental status screening tool such as the Mini-Mental Status Exam (MMSE) or Montreal Cognitive Assessment (MoCA) to determine if cognitive impairment is present.
 Mental status screens are short, efficient, and well-researched modalities designed to evaluate multiple cognitive domains.
 A cognitive assessment, along with a good history, physical exam, and appropriate labs and imaging, can establish a diagnosis or decide if further evaluation is necessary.

 If a screening test is inconclusive or more information is required, a complete neuropsychological evaluation is an option.
 A full neuropsychological evaluation would ideally identify the patient’s specific deficits, differentiate between neurological and psychological etiologies, differentiate between Alzheimer’s dementia and other dementias, localize the deficits, and help formulate a personalized management plan.
 This exam is noninvasive and involves a battery of assessments performed by a trained professional.
 This comprehensive evaluation can take up to a full day to complete.
-While a full neuropsychological evaluation is the most detailed assessment, it is not necessary for all patients who have a diagnosis or suspicion for cognitive impairment.
-It can, however, serve as a helpful resource if there are questions or concerns about a diagnosis or care.
+While a full neuropsychological evaluation is the most detailed assessment, it is unnecessary for all patients who have a diagnosis or suspicion of cognitive impairment.
+However, it can serve as a helpful resource if there are questions or concerns about a diagnosis or care.

 When performing a cognitive assessment, the clinician must take a good patient history and perform a physical exam; this ensures that the patients receive a thorough evaluation while strengthening the caregiver-patient relationship.
 If the assumption is that the patient has cognitive impairment before considering other diagnoses, the patient may feel that the clinician has dismissed them due to their age, level of education, or other reasons.
-A thorough examination can also help identify any behavior or personality disorders that could be contributing to the patient’s chief complaints, as mild cognitive impairments or dementia often coexist with behavioral and personality disturbances.
-Cognitively impaired patients are unable to express themselves fully, so it is very beneficial to have someone with a close relationship with the patient present to help establish baseline levels of functioning.
+A thorough examination can also help identify any behavior or personality disorders potentially contributing to the patient’s chief complaints, as mild cognitive impairments or dementia often coexist with behavioral and personality disturbances.
+Cognitively impaired patients cannot express themselves fully, so it is very beneficial to have someone with a close relationship with the patient present to help establish baseline levels of functioning.

 Before deciding upon a particular testing modality, one should compare all of the available tests to find the test that is best suited for both the administrator and the patient.
 One should be mindful that some institutions may have a preferred testing modality.